 POLS 299/399.
 Independent Study in Political Science

 These courses are available for students who have demonstrated an ability to work without close supervision.
 Student(s) and faculty members develop the course together on a relevant topic.
-Prerequisites: Permission of instructor and approval.
-May be repeated for credit.
-Offered as needed.
-(1-3 sem. hrs.)

 POLS 340.
 Politics of the Emerging Nations in Asia